AlphaHalcyon/Starhaven/README.md

 **This update addresses the issue of gimbal lock that was affecting the orientation and navigation of ships in our game.
 It describes the successful implementation of quaternion-based rotations to solve this problem and improve the game's performance.**

 #### Changes:
 Introduction of Quaternions: In order to overcome the issue of gimbal lock that is common with Euler angle-based rotations, we have moved to quaternion-based rotations.
 Quaternions, represented by SCNQuaternion in SceneKit, are complex numbers that can represent 3D rotations more efficiently and reliably.
+They are ultimately a four-dimensional godsend that allow us to represent orientations around an imaginary (read: whichever we want) axis.

+1. Avoiding Gimbal Lock: Gimbal lock is a term from mechanics and control theory, related to the use of gimbals for achieving rotation around multiple axes.
+It's the loss of one degree of freedom in a three-dimensional, three-gimbal system that occurs when the axes of two of the three gimbals are driven into a parallel configuration, "locking" the system into rotation in a degenerate two-dimensional space.

+To understand this, imagine you're in an aircraft and you want to change its orientation.
+You have three degrees of freedom – you can roll (tilt side-to-side), pitch (tilt forward or backward), or yaw (turn left or right).
+This can be achieved by rotations around the x, y, and z axes respectively.

+However, if the pitch (tilt forward or backward) is 90 degrees, that is, the aircraft is pointing straight up or straight down, then roll and yaw both end up rotating the aircraft about the same axis.
+You've lost a degree of freedom, and certain maneuvers are now impossible.
+This situation is known as gimbal lock.

+In 3D computer graphics and robotics, Euler angles are often used to represent rotations, but they suffer from this gimbal lock issue.
+When an object's orientation approaches gimbal lock, further rotations may not have the effect one expects, leading to awkward movement or sudden jumps in orientation.

-Avoiding Gimbal Lock: Quaternions operate in four dimensions, which allows for smooth and continuous rotation in 3D space.
+**Quaternions** operate in four dimensions, which allows for smooth and continuous rotation in 3D space.
 They have been employed to rotate our ships, ensuring the avoidance of gimbal lock.
 With this change, we have been able to ensure consistent and predictable rotation behavior for all ships, irrespective of their current orientation.

-Application to SceneKit: We have applied this rotation mechanism to SceneKit by modifying the orientation property of the nodes representing the ships.
+2. Application to SceneKit: We have applied this rotation mechanism to SceneKit by modifying the orientation property of the nodes representing the ships.
 This property is a quaternion and by manipulating it, we were able to control the rotation of the nodes, thus achieving the desired ship orientation.

-User Interaction: While quaternions don't suffer from gimbal lock, converting between quaternions and Euler angles, if not handled properly, could reintroduce the problem.
+3. User Interaction: While quaternions don't suffer from gimbal lock, converting between quaternions and Euler angles, if not handled properly, could reintroduce the problem.
 As our app involves user input and displays rotation in terms of Euler angles, we have ensured careful handling of these situations.

 Result: